UdashFramework/udash-core/guide/guide/src/main/assets/pages/rest.md

 ## Implementing backends

 Core REST framework has Servlet based server implementation and `sttp` based client implementation.
-However, it's fairly easy to implement additional backends as most of the heavy-lifting related to REST is already done by the core framework (its macro engine, in particular).
+However, it's relatively easy to implement custom backends as most of the heavy-lifting is already done by the core framework (its macro engine, in particular).
+Implementing a backend mostly boils down to translating between representations of requests and responses and handling asynchronous computations.

 ### Handler function